llaske/sugarizer/README.md

 # Client

-Sugarizer Client is cross-platform application for installing on any GNU+Linux, Windows, Mac OS X, Android, iOS, or Chrome OS device.
+Sugarizer Client is a cross-platform application for installing on any GNU+Linux, Windows, Mac OS X, Android, iOS, or Chrome OS device.

 Features are the same as Thin Client, plus: